Myakot/tgQuizBot/README.md

 # tgQuizBot

+# Add a check to a specified group chat, so that bot would ONLY work in that group (tie to config.py)
 # Commands to add? upcoming, rsvp, leaderboard, reminders, give user access to add/delete
 # When will reminders be used?
 Possible to set up?
 A day or 2?
 # Needs functionality to change quizz time/date/location if plans have changed